 THC and CBD concentrations are higher in the liver after oral administration.

 Medical practitioners should note that when administering medical cannabis via inhalation, through a vaporising device, there are currently no vaporising devices included on the ARTG for use with medicinal cannabis.

-A vaporising device can be obtained through the unapproved medical device access pathways, which also include the Special Access Scheme (SAS) pathway.
+A vaporising device can be obtained through the unapproved medical device access pathways, which also includes the Special Access Scheme (SAS) pathway.

-It should be noted that if a medicinal cannabis product for inhalation is approved or authorised under the SAS Category B or the Authorised Prescriber Scheme, this approval will be conditional on use with an appropriate medical device.
+It should be noted that approval, under the SAS pathway or Authorised Prescriber Scheme, of a medicinal cannabis product requiring inhalation is conditional on use with an appropriate medical device.

 ONSET OF ACTION

 Ingesting cannabis oils gives a slower onset of action and longer-lasting effects when compared to inhalation of dried cannabis.

 Variance in onset and duration of action is due to several factors including potency and quantity of cannabis oil consumed, tolerance of the user and mechanism of delivery.
 In addition, there are many patient variables that can influence the effects of ingested cannabis oil such as time of day and empty or full stomach metabolism.

 To accurately gauge the effects of cannabis oil, it is recommended to take the same dose under the same conditions every day.
 It is important to know that dried cannabis and cannabis oils can be used separately or together in achieving a desired outcome.